 McAlester Pass to Rainbow Ridge

 I reached McAlester Pass in another mile and expected to see a woodsy saddle.
-Instead, it was a lush, expansive meadow that welcomed my arrival.
-Meanwhile, I kept staring at the seemingly superimposed McAlester Mountain.
+Instead, a verdant, expansive meadow welcomed my arrival.
+Meanwhile, I kept gazing at the seemingly superimposed McAlester Mountain.

 After dropping off some gear, I looked for the Rainbow Ridge Trail while going south.
 I then stumbled on it in the trees on the other side of the pass.
 As it turned out, I had missed the fork in the meadow before entering the woods.